-Visit seven artist studios in scenic Hunterdon and Bucks Counties.
+Visit eight artist studios in scenic Hunterdon and Bucks Counties.

 Phoebe Wiley started out as an impressionist, moving to ceramics when she wanted to work in three dimensions.
 The emphasis on gesture in the decoration of the ceramic work led to a more abstract approach in the paintings.
 “Regardless of medium or type of work, color and gesture are what I think about most.”

 John McDevitt began his artistic journey with folk art wood carving.
 A package and product designer holding multiple patents, McDevitt worked for over twenty years in Corporate Design Strategy and Development for companies including Johnson & Johnson and Kraft Foods.

 John enjoys demonstrating the fundamentals of steel fabrication, patination and bending steel in one’s bare hands in his New Hope, PA studio.
 “Steel is my partner in a journey to improve myself and connect with the world.
 Contemporary world events, my aikido practice, and stories of human evolution serve to inform me in my quest to create dynamic and organic works that reflect my spiritual path“.

 Constance Bassett and David Cann met at an art foundry while pursuing the tools to manufacture and cast (their own) sculpture.
 As artists they formed a career as makers and repairers in the field of the decorative arts and objects conservation.
 The spectrum of their decorative arts focus includes a wide range of interest and expertise from the patination of the Statue of Liberty copper sheet metal repairs by P.A.
 Fiebiger Artisans in Metal, to being awarded the contract to conserve the William Penn Statue on City Hall an ongoing project from 1987 to 2017.
 Currently they have undertaken the restoration of an 1857 historic real estate project in Stockton, NJ.